-The Scripture passage tells us this morning that Joseph was a “just” man… Some translations of this text say that Joseph was a “righteous” man, but I think in this situation there isn’t enough of a distinction to make a difference.
-And Joseph was a just man, not wanting Mary to suffer any kind of public indignation or persecution, but the justice Joseph demonstrated may not be worthy of our admiration and praise… at least not quite yet…
+The Scripture passage tells us this morning that Joseph was a "just" man… Some translations of this text say that Joseph was a "righteous" man, but I think in this situation there isn't enough of a distinction to make a difference.
+And Joseph was a just man, not wanting Mary to suffer any kind of public anger or persecution, but the justice Joseph demonstrated may not be worthy of our admiration and praise… at least not quite yet…

-Recently I was reminded that Christmas can often feel like one big paradox… We dedicate a time of the year to celebrating peace, love, and joy, but are often swept up in a sea of chaos that comes with juggling work and family, finances and generosity, and enjoying the company of some, but remembering that there’s that “one” person you hope not to run into at a Christmas party… With everything that goes on in our lives it can feel as though there isn’t enough left to give to those who has something to share.
-But instead of withdrawing from those who need to be heard we should don a spirit of humility and allow ourselves to be challenged and empathic to those who are hurting as well.
+Recently I was reminded that Christmas can often feel like one big paradox… We dedicate a time of the year to celebrating peace, love, and joy, but are often swept up in a sea of chaos that comes with juggling work and family, finances and generosity, and enjoying the company of some, but remembering that there's that "one" person you hope not to run into at a Christmas party… With everything that goes on in our lives, it can feel as though there isn't enough left to give to those who have something to share.
+But instead of withdrawing from those who need to be heard, we should don a spirit of humility and allow ourselves to be challenged and empathic to those who are hurting as well.

-I don’t mean to give Joseph a hard time or make it seem like Joseph was a bad person, but I bring up these things, because I think this is a story we need to hear.
-And the stories that we need to hear are often the ones that we don’t want to listen to the most.
-But that doesn’t mean there isn’t any hope or grace left for us… What this means is that there are multiple opportunities for us to try and try again until we perfect this spiritual gift of Christmas listening…
+I don't mean to give Joseph a hard time or make it seem like Joseph was a bad person, but I bring up these things because I think this is a story we need to hear.
+And the stories that we need to understand are often the ones that we don't want to listen to the most.
+But that doesn't mean there isn't any hope or grace left for us… What this means is that there are multiple opportunities for us to try and try again until we perfect this spiritual gift of Christmas listening…

-Here is where the divine grace of God enters into the picture… While Joseph, while we ourselves, are left with many questions and doubts, God speaks to us and tells us what we need to hear… For Joseph, it was that Mary was telling the truth… And that Joseph needed to set aside his fears in order to take on the responsibilities that God gave him.
+Here is where the divine grace of God enters into the picture… While Joseph, while we are left with many questions and doubts, God speaks to us and tells us what we need to hear… For Joseph, it was that Mary was telling the truth… And that Joseph needed to set aside his fears to take on the responsibilities that God gave him.
 For us, it was and is and always shall be God reminding us to hear and actively listen to those who tell us their stories… That while it may be difficult, we are to uphold one another to a standard where compassion, empathy, and love rules our lives instead of fear, mismanaged power, and distrust.

 Can we use this Christmas time to cultivate a level of belief that takes us outside our fears, our distrust, and our own biases?
 Are we willing to let the Christ Child, the one who shall be called Emmanuel, enter our hearts so that the voices of those who have been silenced and marginalized can be heard?
-It takes faith… It takes courage… It took the coming of God to Joseph in a dream to believe the story of Mary… But we don’t have any excuse not to believe, because Christ himself came into the world to open our hearts, to open our ears, to open our eyes… There are no more excuses left… All that there is is to accept this Christmas miracle, this great gift that bears a great deal of responsibility, and go out into the world believing and seeking true justice in love, faith, and Christian fellowship.
+It takes faith… It takes courage… It took the coming of God to Joseph in a dream to believe the story of Mary… But we don't have any excuse not to think, because Christ himself came into the world to open our hearts, to open our ears, to open our eyes… There are no more excuses left… All that there is is to accept this Christmas miracle, this great gift that bears a great deal of responsibility, and go out into the world believing and seeking true justice in love, faith, and Christian fellowship.
 Amen.